Vehrik/FarOut/Characters/4-Physiology.md

     |   Height:   5ft ~
     |   Weight:   160lb ~

-    Brawn Maximum: 5
-    Speed Maximum: 5

     Momentum: 5
     Occupied Space:    1 x 5ft^3 Square

 Small - Real World Analogue (Adolescent Human)
 ------------------------------------------------------

-    Benefits
-    |   +1 Speed
+    +1 Speed
     |   +1 Stamina

-    Penalties
     |   -1 Brawn
+        | -1 Momentum
+        | -1 Health

+    +1 Body Capacity

     Dimensions
     |   Height:     4ft ~
     |   Weight:     100lb ~

-    Brawn Maximum:  4
-    Speed Maximum:  6

-    Momentum:       3
+    Momentum:       4

     Occupied Space: 1 x 5ft^3 Square

 Tiny - Real World Analogue (House Cat)
 ----------------------------------------------

-    Benefits:
-    |   +2 Natural Defense
-    |   +2 Speed
+    +2 Speed
     |   +2 Stamina
-    |   Dodge Attempts made for attacks from larger creatures are made with a Bang
-    |   You may make +1 additional Dodge per Round.
-    |   You may move through the Occupied Space of Creatures that are Small or
-        larger unhindered.

-    Penalties:
+    |   +2 Defense
-    |   -2 Natural Stride
+    |   +2 Stride
     |   -2 Brawn
+        | -2 Health
+        | -2 Momentum
+    +2 Natural Defense
+    +2 Body Capacity
+    -2 Natural Stride
-    |   -5ft  Reach
+    -5ft Reach

+    ~ Dodge Attempts made for attacks from larger creatures are made with a Bang

+    ~ You may make 1 additional Dodge per Round, for a total of 3 potential Dodges per Round.

+    ~ You may move through the Occupied Space of Creatures that are Small or larger unhindered.

-    |   Creatures that are Small or larger may move through or be in your
+    ~ Creatures that are Small or larger may move through or be in your Occupied Space unhindered.
-        Occupied Space unhindered

     Dimensions:
     |   Height:   1.5ft ~
     |   Weight:   20lb ~

-    Brawn Maximum: 3
-    Speed Maximum: 7

-    Momentum:      0
+    Momentum:      2

     Occupied Space:   <1 x 5ft^3 Square

 Minute - Real World Analogue (White Footed Mouse)
 --------------------------------------------------------

-    Benefits
-    |   +3 Natural Defense
-    |   +3 Speed
+    +3 Speed
     |   +3 Stamina
-    |   You may make +2 additional Dodges per Round.
-    |   Dodge Attempts made for attacks from larger Creatures are made with a Bang
-    |   You may move through/be in the Occupied Space of other Creatures unhindered.

-    Penalties
+    |   +3 Defense
+    |   +3 Stride
     |   -3 Brawn
+        | -3 Health
+        | -3 Momentum

+    +3 Natural Defense
+    +5 Body Capacity

-    |   -4 Natural Stride
+    -3 Natural Stride
-    |   -5ft Reach
+    -5ft Reach

+    ~ Dodge Attempts made for attacks from larger creatures are made with a Bang

+    ~ You may make 2 additional Dodge per Round, for a total of 4 potential Dodges per Round.

-    |   Creatures that are Tiny or Larger may move through your Occupied Space
+    ~ You may move through/be in the Occupied Space of other Creatures unhindered.
-        unhindered

     Dimensions
     |   Height:   6in ~